Luke31/howler/howler/doc/static/doc/md/irc.md

 * Starting Filebeat: [Step 5: Starting Filebeat](https://www.elastic.co/guide/en/beats/filebeat/current/filebeat-starting.html)

     * deb: `sudo /etc/init.d/filebeat start`

+    * deb service:

+            sudo systemctl start filebeat.service
+            sudo systemctl stop filebeat.service

     * win: `PS C:\Program Files\Filebeat> Start-Service filebeat`

 * Log: `/var/log/filebeat/filebeat`

 * Filebeat remembers the last read position of the log-files in its registry: `/var/lib/filebeat/registry` or `c:\ProgramData\filebeat\registry`

     Delete this file if you would like to reset the position.
+E.g. `sudo rm /var/lib/filebeat/registry`

+# IRC Index creation Script
+To create the index that holds the IRC logs, we don't rely on Logstash.
+Please use the script `index-cmd-irc.py` to initially create the IRC log index.
+The installation is the same as the [Email Import Script](/howler/doc/importscript/).

+**Don't** run the Filebeat service before you haven't created the index using this script.

+##How to use the script to get help
+    python3 index-cmd-irc.py -h
+    python3 index-cmd-irc.py update -h

+## Basic usage (also visible when calling the help)
+* Update index mapping to es-server `10.0.10.180`:

+        python3 index-cmd-irc.py update 10.0.10.180

+* Update force update IRC index mapping to es-server `10.0.10.180` with (deletes existing index):

+        python3 index-cmd-irc.py update 10.0.10.180 --force